thycotic/ac-docs/admin/applications/cfg.md

 ## View/Remove Blocked Elements

-In the __Blocked Elements__ section you can review every element of an application’s page that might have been blocked through the administrator browser extension.
+The __Blocked Elements__ section shows application elements that have been blocked by the administrator using the browser extension.
 <!--
 ![TODO](images/blocked.png "Viewing blocked elements") -->

-An administrator can block(protect) three type of elements:
+An administrator can block/disable three type of elements:

-* Clickable elements such as buttons and links
+* Clickable objects (buttons/links)
 * Text
 * Forms

->**Note**: Details regarding browser extension features are covered in [Browser Extensions](../getting-started/be.md) section.
+>**Note**: Further browser extension features are covered in the [Browser Extensions](../getting-started/be.md) section.

-Both element type and code are displayed for better understanding and monitoring.
-If you wish to terminate blocking in specific element, just click __Remove element__.
+The blocked element's type and code are displayed.
+Click __Remove element__ to stop blocking a specific element.

 ### View Defined Groups

-Requirements: You need to have groups created in order to view anything in this section.
-Refer to [Create Groups](../groups/index.md) for more information.
+__Note__: You must have previously created groups to use this feature.
+Go to [Create Groups](../groups/index.md) for help creating groups.

-The __Defined groups__ section consists of a list of every group that has been created by the administrator and group users have access to the application you are configuring.
+The __Defined groups__ section shows a list of user groups that have access to the application you are configuring.
 The group system conforms to parent-child hierarchy.
-The left column lists the name of each group and right column the name of its parent group.
+The left column lists the name of each group and right column shows the name of its parent group.

 ![defined groups](images/groups.png "Viewing the defined groups table")

 ## Registered Users for Application

-Requirements: The access controller browser extension must be used to log in to an app at least once (by a user) for information to be displayed.
+__Requirements__: A user must log in using the access controller browser extension at least once before this information is displayed.
 To see how extension works see the [browser extension topic](../getting-started/be.md).

-Lists stored user credentials and password information for this application (Figure 2.14).
+The registered users tab displays stored user credentials along with password information for the application.

 ![registered app users](images/reg-apps.png "Registered Application users table")

-Password reset interval default setting for each account is the one set for the entire application.
-However, you have the option to set custom intervals for an account.
-You can choose between Never, 30, 60 or 90 days.
-Remember to click “Save changes” button for changes to take effect.
+The password reset interval for each user defaults to the Password Policy you have selected.
+To set custom intervals for an account, click the circle for Never, 30, 60 or 90 days.
+Click __Save changes__ for the new reset policy to take effect.

 ### Reset Password

-If you wish to reset a password for an account, check __Reset now__ for the required account (credential username) and then click __Save changes__.
+Check __Reset now__ next to a username to reset the password for their account.
+Click __Save changes__ to proceed with the reset.
 The password reset server will handle the request and a Thycotic admin will be notified to complete this action.

 >**Important**: This feature is available only for Cloud Service.
 On-prem installations require special configuration.
-Offline installations don’t support password reset.
+Offline installations do not support password reset.

 ### Share Account Credentials

-Click on __Share__ next to credential username, to share user credentials with other organization users.
+Click on __Share__ next to credential username to share user credentials with other organization users.

 From the pop-up drop-down, select the time period that credentials will remain shared among selected users.
-You can choose between Forever, 6, 12, 24 and 48 hours or set a custom window.
+You can choose between Forever, 6, 12, 24 and 48 hours, or set a custom window.

-In order to select users to share credentials with, choose the desired ones from the list of __Available users__ and click __Add selected__.
+Choose the users to share credentials with from the list of __Available users__ and click __Add selected__.
 Follow the opposite procedure to remove users from the __Shared with users__ list.
-When you are done, click __Update__ for changes to take effect.
+Click __Update__ for changes to take effect.

 ![shared credentials](images/share-creds.png "Share user credentials")